Alternative Education Programme

 - Those reaching the end of their school placements who rejected formal schooling and were in danger of missing out on education during transition, or failing to gain appropriate accreditation.

 All students on A.E.P. are given 25 hours access to 1:1 education, supported by designated teachers and mentors, outside the family home.
 Strong and positive relationships with staff who they can come to know and trust underpin the success of the programme, and each student has a personalised curriculum, ranging from formal academic studies to activities related to their social, emotional and academic needs, and designed to engage them in the process of learning.
-Core subjects are always part of the programme; for some students active practical learning, a range of sporting activities, a college course, work with the Connexions service and Work Experiences may be included.
+Core subjects are always part of the programme; for some students active practical learning, a range of sporting activities, a college course and Work Experiences may be included.
 Where appropriate external accreditation is offered, and for all Year 11 pupils college places or apprenticeships are identified.

 For the majority of students integration or reintegration into either Heath Farm School or another appropriate school provision is the focus of work.
 On A.E.P. clear assessment informs planning, which is supported by regular reporting to, and communication with, parents/carers and other involved professionals.
 Students may join Heath Farm School, other special provision or return to mainstream schools.